-The Board sets out performance measures for the Guardians and the NZ Super Fund in its five-yearly Statement of Intent (Sol).
-The current Statement of Intent for the period 1 July 2022 to 20 June 2027 sets out measures in respect of best practice and Sustainable Finance.
-In the context of best practice, the measure is to achieve an A or A+ rating (or the equivalent) for Strategy and Governance in the annual PRI assessment, to report on performance and activities against the six principles of the PRI and the exercise of voting rights across the Fund's segregated equity portfolio.
-The best practice section also includes a requirement to report annually on adherence to the Santiago Principles (with third-Party assurance) and to achieve top quartile or higher rates in the Geoeconomica Index of sovereign wealth fund compliance with the Santiago Principles.
-The measures in the Sustainable Finance section are to achieve the carbon reduction targets set out in the Fund's Climate Change Investment Strategy and to publish an annual Climate Change Report, including a Climate Change Action Plan as required by the Net Zero Asset Owners Commitment.
+The Board sets out medium and long-term performance measures for the Guardians and the NZ Super Fund in its five-yearly Statement of Intent (Sol).
+It sets out short term expectations in the annual Statement of Performance Expectations.

+The current Statement of Intent is for the period 1 July 2024 to 30 June 2029 and sets out measures in respect of best practice and Sustainable Finance.
+In the context of best practice, the expected outcome is to achieve a 4- or 5-star rating (out of 5) for Policy, Governance and Strategy in the annual PRI assessment, with the summary assessment report published on our website, to report annually on the Fund's activities and outcomes in regard to the PRI Principles, specifically Principle 1 (Incorporation/Integration) and Principle 2 (Active Ownership/Stewardship), and to publish voting reports on an ongoing basis on our website.
+The best practice section also includes a requirement to report annually on adherence to the Santiago Principles (with third-Party assurance) and to achieve top quartile or higher rates in the GeoEconomica Index of sovereign wealth fund compliance with the Santiago Principles.